rolinmb/web-multi-synth/README.md

 TODO:
   - playing too many notes or if you are playing around with parameters and a lot of notes are pressed it can cause the application to crash / strutter / leave notes playing when releasing the key; which you can simply restart with a page reload to fix (but still would like to prevent crashes)
-  - can add other effects like delay, filtering
   - could make the effects modular; as in the user can add / change order of effects (more complicated obviously)

 Try out the first edition single oscillator synthesizer [here](https://rmb-synth.vercel.app/)